csci3155/pppl-lab1/README.md

 If the issue is running within VS Code, check your [Metals: Java Home](https://scalameta.org/metals/docs/editors/vscode#configure-java-version) setting.

-If you have another version of Java installed, you may be able to use [jEnv](https://www.jenv.be) or [Jabba](https://github.com/shyiko/jabba) to manage your installed JDK versions and to switch between them.
+If you have another version of Java installed, you may be able to use [jEnv](https://www.jenv.be) to manage your installed JDK versions and to switch between them.

+### What if I can't import the build?

+Have you opened the files using JupyterLab?
+If so, you may need to delete the `.ipynb_checkpoints` directory that JupyterLab creates.
+This directory can interfere with the build import process.

+Make sure your VS Code workspace is opened to the `pppl-lab1` directory and importantly, not a parent directory.
+Refer to the [Opening the Project](#opening-the-project) instructions above.